Skip to content

 Background

 With deduplication, instead of writing the same data more than once each duplicate block is detected and recorded as a reference to the original block.
-VDO maintains a mapping from logical block addresses (used by the storage layer above VDO) to physical block addresses (used by the storage layer under VDO).
+VDO maintains a mapping from logical block addresses (presented to the storage layer above VDO) to physical block addresses on the storage layer under VDO.
 After deduplication, multiple logical block addresses may be mapped to the same physical block address; these are called shared blocks and are reference-counted by the software.

-With VDO's compression, multiple blocks (or shared blocks) are compressed with the fast LZ4 algorithm, and binned together where possible so that multiple compressed blocks fit within a 4 KB block on the underlying storage.
-Mapping from LBA is to a physical block address and index within it for the desired compressed data.
-All compressed blocks are individually reference counted for correctness.
+With VDO's compression, blocks are compressed with the fast LZ4 algorithm, and collected together where possible so that multiple compressed blocks fit within a single 4 KB block on the underlying storage.
+Each logical block address is mapped to a physical block address and an index within it for the desired compressed data.
+All compressed blocks are individually reference-counted for correctness.

 Block sharing and block compression are invisible to applications using the storage, which read and write blocks as they would if VDO were not present.
 When a shared block is overwritten, a new physical block is allocated for storing the new block data to ensure that other logical block addresses that are mapped to the shared physical block are not modified.